geodynamics/Rayleigh/doc/source/User_Guide/devel_environment.rst

 Launching the container
 ^^^^^^^^^^^^^^^^^^^^^^^
-You can download our pre-built container from Docker Hub and launch it using the command
+You can download our pre-built container from Docker Hub and launch it using the command from the main Rayleigh directory.

 .. code-block:: bash

+   ./docker-devel
+   # This runs the following command:
-   docker run -it --rm -v $HOME:/work -e HOSTUID=$UID -e HOSTGID=$GROUPS -e HOSTUSER=$USER geodynamics/rayleigh-devel-bionic:latest
+   # docker run -it --rm -v $HOME:/work -e HOSTUID=$UID -e HOSTGID=$GROUPS -e HOSTUSER=$USER geodynamics/rayleigh-devel-bionic:latest

 This will give you a shell inside the container and mount your home directory at ``/work``.
 You can clone, configure, build, and run the code and analyze the outputs using Python inside the container.
 Any changes below ``/work`` will be reflected in your home directory.
 Any other changes to the container will be deleted once you exit the shell.